 She lives in Holmdel, New Jersey with her husband, John, their three children, and four-legged friends too numerous to mention.

 Andrew Caulfield writes a weekly column for the Thoroughbred Daily News on pedigree analysis, a fascination which crystallised during the 12 years he spent as one of the principal writers at Timeform, where he was responsible for researching the pedigrees of all the two-year-olds.
-The former editor of The Thoroughbred Breeder, Pacemaker and The European Racehorse, he was also The Sporting Life’s bloodstock correspondent for 12 years.
-For the past eight years, he has written a weekly racing column for Japan’s Gallop magazine in Japan, and is also works as a bloodstock consultant, principally for Juddmonte Farms.
+A former editor of The Thoroughbred Breeder, Pacemaker and The European Racehorse, he was also The Sporting Life’s bloodstock correspondent for 12 years, He also wrote a weekly racing column for Japan’s Gallop magazine for 20 years.
+More recently his principal role has been as a bloodstock consultant, primarily for Juddmonte Farms.
+During his association with Juddmonte, which stretches to more than 20 years, the farm’s star performers have included Frankel, Kingman and Enable, winners between them of four Cartier Horse of the Year awards in the space of seven years.
+There have been three winners of the Prix de l’Arc de Triomphe, three of the Breeders’ Cup Filly & Mare Turf, as well as winners of all five British classics, the Belmont Stakes and several French and Irish classics.